Pulsar PG4500BiSRCO - 3700/4500W Dual Fuel Inverter Generator With Remote Start

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W dual fuel inverter generators, the Pulsar PG4500BiSRCO is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W dual fuel inverter generators, the Pulsar PG4500BiSRCO is on the average side of the price range.

 The bottom line